 - Dynamic Ads.
 Also displayed to the right of the news feed, but offering more features that the user can interact with.
 Only available to clients who spend at least $25,000 in a single quarter (not self-serve).

-If you sell a B2B product or service, LinkedIn is definitely a channel you need to check out in 2019.
+If you sell a B2B product or service, LinkedIn is definitely a channel you need to check out.
 To help you out, we've created this short video LinkedIn Advertising 101: How to Get Started:

 Viewbix is a very interactive tool that lets you turn video content into compelling ads, which can then be served on Facebook, Twitter and other social platforms.
 You can also embed the videos on your own site or on other publishers’ websites to maximize your exposure.

 19. Plenty of Fish

 Plenty of Fish (PoF) is an online dating site that serves over three million active users.
 Since users have to fill out detailed profiles to join, the site’s ad network enables advertisers to carefully target prospective customers with CPM or CPC display ads based on the information they’ve provided.
 Overall, it’s a great place to test creatives for your target demographic before using them on other sites.

 YouTube is the most popular video sharing site and the second largest search engine in the world, and its advertising network is just as powerful.
 YouTube advertisers can use the service to run highly engaging display or overlay ads in videos, in addition to targeting the people viewing your ads by demographics, topics, keywords and interests.

 One great thing is how they count views compared to most platforms.
 On YouTube, a view is only counted when someone watches 30 seconds or completes your video (whichever comes first).
 But since it’s so large, it’s also a bit more complicated with tons of targeting features and display formats.
 It’s worth the time to craft a complete strategy, so I put together this Step-by-Step Checklist For a Successful YouTube Ad Campaign.
 Or you can watch our video below: